network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 measurement and adjust the intervals as a function of the RTT.
 However, experiments have shown that this makes the saturation-detection extremely unstable in low-RTT environments.
-When the "unloaded" RTT is in the single-digit milli-second range, while under load the network’s RTT increases to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.
+When the "unloaded" RTT is in the single-digit milli-second range, while under load the network's RTT increases to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.

 ## Measuring Responsiveness

-Once the network is in consistent working conditions, the network’s responsiveness can be measured.
+Once the network is in consistent working conditions, the network's responsiveness can be measured.
 As the focus of our responsiveness metric is to evaluate a real user-experience we focus on measuring the different stages of a separate network transaction as well as measuring on the load-bearing